zijundeng/DM2F-Net/README.md

           pip install -r requirements.txt

-3. Prepare the dataset (RESIDE)
+* Prepare the dataset

-   1. Download the RESIDE dataset from the [official webpage](https://sites.google.com/site/boyilics/website-builder/reside).
+   * Download the RESIDE dataset from the [official webpage](https://sites.google.com/site/boyilics/website-builder/reside).

+   * Download the O-Haze dataset from the [official webpage](https://data.vision.ee.ethz.ch/cvl/ntire18//o-haze/).

-   2. Make a directory `./data` and create a symbolic link for uncompressed data `./data/RESIDE`.
+   * Make a directory `./data` and create a symbolic link for uncompressed data, e.g., `./data/RESIDE`.

 ## Training

-1. Set the path of pretrained ResNeXt model in resnext/config.py
+1. ~~Set the path of pretrained ResNeXt model in resnext/config.py~~
-2. Set the path of datasets in config.py
+2. Set the path of datasets in tools/config.py
 3. Run by ```python train.py```

 ~~The pretrained ResNeXt model is ported from the [official](https://github.com/facebookresearch/ResNeXt) torch version,